pswk1/ts-dex/README.md

 This application is one that makes a call to the Pokemon API to render various bits of data about each Pokemon.
 I will be using it as a learning tool for Typescript.

+### Installation and Usage

+1. Clone the repository to your local machine.
+2. Navigate to the root directory.
+3. Right click `index.html` and open in your browser.

 ## Notes

 ### Configuring Typescript with tsconfig